Replacing a Lost License in Indiana

 - However, if you have a non-SecureID and want to apply online or you cannot gather your documents in time, you can request a non-SecureID replacement.

 - If you already have a SecureID, you can request a SecureID replacement without providing SecureID documentation.

 See below for more specific information and application requirements.

-You can apply online for a replacement Indiana driver’s license, permit, or ID two times before you are required to visit the BMV office.
+You can apply online for a replacement Indiana driver's license, permit, or ID 10 times before you are required to visit the BMV office.
 However, in order to apply online initially, you need to meet certain requirements.

 To apply online for a replacement driver's license, you must:

 - NOT be replacing a commercial driver's license or public chauffeur's license.